clickpulp/ags-modules/docs/inputhandling.md

 * `PulpGlobals` - For accessing main menu and inventory GUIs
 * `arrowselect` - For arrow-based navigation support

+## ⚠️ CRITICAL: Required Custom Property Setup

+**WARNING: This property MUST be defined in your AGS project BEFORE using inventory scrolling, or your game will crash!**

+The module reads a custom property from inventory items to determine which should be skipped during scrolling:

+1. **In AGS Editor, go to the Properties section**
+2. **Add this custom property for Inventory Items:**

+**For Inventory Items:**

+* `InstantUse` (bool) - Mark items that are automatically consumed (keys, coins, consumables)

+**Important:** This property must exist even if you don't set it on any items.
+The module will crash when it tries to read an undefined property.
+Items with `InstantUse = true` will be skipped when using prev/next page buttons.

 ## Key Features

 * **Context-aware input handling**: Different input behaviors for different game states